The work starts before the first sketch.

 Skull with eye icon representing research-driven design process

-Every design decision comes from understanding your story, not just making things look good.
-If I can't explain why something's in the design, it doesn't belong there.
+Every design decision comes from understanding your story.
+If I can't explain why something's in the piece, it doesn't belong there.

 Multi-tool icon representing strategy plus craft integration